Canadians stranded by Hurricane Irma in St. Maarten, Turks and Caicos to return home

 "The concern was that the infrastructure which had been damaged at the airport – I'm talking about the normal navigational aids, lighting and communication equipment – were not up to the normal standards required to allow large passenger airplanes to take off.
 They had allowed it to come in for humanitarian reasons … but they were not going to allow it [to] take off until the government of Canada had discussions with them."

-Parliamentary Secretary to the Minister of Foreign Affairs Omar Alghabra said the government has processed 2,140 consular calls and e-mails from Canadians affected by Hurricane Irma, with 368 requests for assistance.
+Parliamentary secretary to the Minister of Foreign Affairs Omar Alghabra said the government has processed 2,140 consular calls and e-mails from Canadians affected by Hurricane Irma, with 368 requests for assistance.
 He said the government is aiming to evacuate all of those who have requested assistance by the end of Monday.
 Mr. Alghabra said there are no reports of Canadian casualties.

-Foreign Affairs Minister Chrystia Freeland expressed sympathy and solidarity Monday for those Canadians trapped in the Caribbean by the devastation wrought by hurricane Irma, as well as their worried family members at home.
+Foreign Affairs Minister Chrystia Freeland expressed sympathy and solidarity Monday for those Canadians trapped in the Caribbean by the devastation wrought by Hurricane Irma, as well as their worried family members at home.

-Freeland, her government under siege from critics who say it has been slow to help, said the federal government is doing everything in its power to bring its citizens to safety and that she personally won't rest until the job is done.
+Ms. Freeland, her government under siege from critics who say it has been slow to help, said the federal government is doing everything in its power to bring its citizens to safety and that she personally won't rest until the job is done.

-"We are working very, very hard to bring you home," Freeland told a briefing via conference call from Toronto.
+"We are working very, very hard to bring you home," Ms. Freeland told a briefing via conference call from Toronto.

 "We are very aware of how frightening, how worrying this situation is, and I am not going to rest until everybody is back and safe."